When you price your crafts, you are communicating a lot of information about the value of your work to your potential customers.

 Several years ago, while I was in school, I worked at a local clothing shop.
 The store was part of a small chain, and it was new to the area.

-The owner had previously managed another store that was part of the same chain in a town just 20 minutes away from her new store.
-She often commented to me how extremely different customers were at her new store compared with customers in the town that was only 20 minutes away.
+The owner had previously managed another store that was part of the same chain in a town less than 30 miles away from her new store.
+She often commented to me how extremely different customers were at her new store compared with customers in the town that was only about 30 miles away.

-She noted that customers at her own store constantly commented on how fantastic her clothing prices were, while in the town 20 minutes away, customers consistently complained that the same prices were too high.
+She noted that customers at her own store constantly commented on how fantastic her clothing prices were, while in the town just 30 miles away, customers consistently complained that the same prices were too high.

 Although the towns were practically neighbors, there were real economic and cultural differences in the two areas, and that made a huge difference in the perception of price in the two locations.

-Determining the characteristics and motivations of your target customer will help you to develop a more focused and effective strategy for pricing crafts.
+Determining the characteristics and motivations of your target customer will help you to develop a more focused and effective strategy for pricing your product and avoid craft pricing based on emotion.

 Do your products appeal to the teen and twenty-something market?
 If that's the case, you'll likely do best with more modest prices.
 However, if you are marketing luxury to the successful business professional, your most profitable price will be significantly higher.
 The high price, in this case is not necessarily tied to the cost of raw materials, rather, it reflects the exclusivity of the product.